 Next, if your account is in collections, it could also lower your scores.
 And not paying the collections agency can further damage your credit, because the agency can report missed payments to the credit bureaus.

+First, it depends on whether or not the charged-off account is accurate.
 If there’s a charged-off account on your credit reports, one of the first steps is to verify the information.

 To make sure the information about your charge-off is correct, here are a few things to look for.